magma/magma/docs/readmes/lte/integrate_sentry.md

 ## Enabling error reporting on an AGW
 Reporting for Python services, MME, and SessionD will *only* be enabled if the corresponding URL fields are non-empty.

+We recommend using two separate projects to separate Python and C/C++ services.
+For example, create a project with names like `lab-agws-native` for collecting errors from C/C++ services.

 Fill out the following fields in `control_proxy.yml` to enable Sentry reporting.

 ```